slobkerCC/Code-Cube-Docs/docs/datalayer-guard/intro.md

   - toc
 ---

-**Quick links**

-- [Configuration via scraper](https://docs.code-cube.io/datalayer-guard/scraped-events/)
-- [Configuration via Tag Manager](https://docs.code-cube.io/datalayer-guard/scraped-events/).

-# Code Cube's DataLayer Guard
+# The DataLayer Guard
 Code Cube's DataLayer Guard keeps a constant eye on your website's dataLayer.
 Any changes or errors within the dataLayer triggeLayer Guard to send a notification, based on preconfigured templates within the Code Cube portal.
 The DataLayer Guard conducts website monitoring hourly or daily, depending on your license.

 The dataLayer contains all information used to pass data from your website to Tag Manager.
 A broken dataLayer causes the loss of valuable marketing- and analytics data and missing out on important insights.

+**Quick links**

+- [Configuration via scraper](https://docs.code-cube.io/datalayer-guard/scraped-events/)
+- [Configuration via Tag Manager](https://docs.code-cube.io/datalayer-guard/scraped-events/).

 ## How does it work? 🔎
 At Code Cube, we use two methods for dataLayer monitoring: the DataLayer Guard Scraper and integration with (Google) Tag Manager.